-(4 credits) This course focuses on solutions to linear equations and inequalities, algebraic applications, operations with polynomials, factoring, graphing linear equations and solving systems of equations.
+This course focuses on solutions to linear equations and inequalities, algebraic applications, operations with polynomials, factoring, graphing linear equations and solving systems of equations.
+This course is taught in a computer laboratory to give students maximum hands-on learning opportunities while having the benefits of teacher instruction.
 Hours: 39 lecture and 26 laboratory.
-Prerequisite: MTH 091 with a grade of "C" or better or an acceptable mathematics diagnostic assessment score.
+Prerequisite: MTH 091 with a grade of "C" or better or an acceptable mathematics placement test score.
 Laboratory fee: \$15.
 Usually offered in the fall, spring and summer.